google-research-datasets/Video-Timeline-Tags-ViTT/README.md

   - ```timestamp``` is the start time (in milliseconds) for that section, and
   - ```tag``` is a free-text tag describing the content of that section concisely.
 There are 3 annotations (from 3 different annotators) included for this video in the json file.

-Please refer to Appendix A.1 in the paper for details on the dataset construction and guidelines for human annotation.

 For experiments described in the paper, we have additionally gone through the following steps:
 - Lower-case all tags